-What is ritual, and why is it essential?
+What is ritual and why is it essential for healing and connection?

 “This contact with sacredness, however it is imagined by an individual or culture, is ultimately a touchstone of our humanity; it is what makes us whole and grants us a sense of connection to community and the world.”